All Products >

 While most commonly used as an ingredient in other product types, you can find this extract sold as a standalone product.
 When sold directly, you'll most commonly find an extract packaged in a syringe or similar container.
 This packaging allows you to accurately dose the substance.

 A high-quality extract will preserve the full range of components found in the plant.
 This form is also called full-spectrum which refers to the full cannabinoid spectrum maintained.
+Sometimes this extract is processed to remove the THC via chromatography which creates a broad-spectrum extract.

 One of several available extraction methods is used to derive a thick, oily substance from the cannabis plant.
 What makes an extract a 'CBD' extract is the cannabis it is sourced from and the cannabinoid content.
 Extracts used to create CBD products are exclusively extracted from hemp sources that are high in CBD and low in THC.
-Similar extracts could be sourced from marijuana but would different cannabinoid levels.

 Through further filtering and winterizing the plant material, waxes, and other fatty acids are further removed leaving you with a more purified form of extract.
 This process increases the concentration of CBD in the extract.